DrugD/RMCD/README.md

 Hyperparameters used in the experiments are specified in the Appendix C of our paper.

-### 3. Training
+### 3. Training Uncondition Model

-We provide the commands for the following tasks: Generic Graph Generation and Molecule Generation.
+We provide the commands for the following task: Molecule Generation.

 To train the score models, first modify `config/${dataset}.yaml` accordingly, then run the following command.